Bridge to Sweden

 where the originals are located.
 The archives are actually located

 Vadstena slott (castle).
 Their website is unfortunatly in

 about his trip to Småland.
 You might want to read our newsletter

 from 2007 about his experience,

 Richard's trip to Småland.

 I hope to hear from you now that

 the festivities have slowed down, and you have perhaps again

 started to focus on your Swedish research.
-If you would like me to

 A final request: if you know someone